MileHacker Logo

 Geographical Context

 Jiangyin sits in the heart of the Yangtze River Delta, a region known for its fertile plains and extensive waterways.
 Located in the southeastern part of Jiangsu province, the city has a prime position on the southern bank of the Yangtze River.
-This geographical placement gives Jiangyin its name, which means "River Shade" or "South of the River," referencing its location relative to the Yangtze.
+This locational placement gives Jiangyin what it is called, which means "River Shade" or "South of the Waterway," referencing its setting relative to the Yangtze.

-The city is part of the larger Wuxi prefecture-level city, but holds its own distinct identity.
+This city is part of the larger Wuxi prefecture-level city, but holds its own separate identity.
 Surrounding Jiangyin, a landscape of low-lying plains, numerous rivers, and canals that feed into the Yangtze, mirrors the typical Jiangnan water town environment.

 Deep Dive into History